1. Why should I publish a book?

 19. What is developmental book editing?

-Aspiring nonfiction authors might work with a developmental editor early in a project, often even before writing.
+Aspiring nonfiction authors might work with a developmental editor early in a project, often even before the writing starts.
 A development editor can help get the ideas out of your head and onto the page by focusing the theme and organizing the information and the order of chapters to ensure that the arguments and ideas flow logically.
 Are there any gaps?
 Is further research required?

 You might call upon a substantive editor once you finish the first draft.
 If you worked with a development editor, this type of editing may not be required.
 A substantive editor provides a macro look at your book, focusing on organization and structure.
 This editor may move around or even remove blocks of copy to achieve coherence and flow.